 • Any period of inactive duty or active duty for training during which National Guard and Reserve members received a service-connected disability resulting from a disease or injury incurred or aggravated in the line of duty (see 38 U.S.C. § 101(24)).

-• Vocational Rehabilitation - Also abbreviated VR or Voc rehab, is a process which enables persons with functional, psychological, developmental, cognitive, and emotional disabilities or impairments or health disabilities to overcome barriers to accessing, maintaining, or returning to employment or other useful occupation.
+Vocational Rehabilitation (VR or Voc rehab) – A process that enables persons with functional, psychological, developmental, cognitive, and emotional disabilities or impairments or health disabilities to overcome barriers to accessing, maintaining, or returning to employment or other useful occupation.

-• Welfare and/or Public Assistance recipient - An individual who, during the course of the program year, receives or is a member of a family who receives cash welfare or public assistance payments under a federal, state, or local welfare program.
+Welfare and/or Public Assistance Recipient– An individual who, during the program year, receives or is a member of a family who receives cash welfare or public assistance payments under a federal, state, or local welfare program.